Home

 • Stir and cook until sauce is thickened

-In the buttered casserole or baking dish, layer half the potatoes and carrots and onions and salmon
+In the buttered casserole or baking dish, layer half the potatoes, carrots, onions and salmon

 • Top this with half the sauce